 Pharmacologists undertake the development and testing of drugs, analysing how they interact with biological systems.
-This is essential for ensuring that drugs are effective and safe for human use, and may involve the testing of drugs on animals or on human volunteers.
+This is essential for ensuring that drugs are effective and safe for human use.
 Pharmacology roles are often lab-based and may involve non-standard hours in order to monitor ongoing experiments.